jg-digital-media/version_control_blog/README.md

 The purpose of this blog is to simulate the process of website/software development using version control.
 Part of the reason for this is because I so often work on my own and I'm not experienced in using Git to work in collaboration with others.
 I work with branches of course and try to introduce changes to code safely and iteratively but that's really it.

 I love working with Git to manage my work and as a backup source.
-So on the 28th February I created a simple page that acts as a "development log" which represent stages of development of a project.
-The "project" can be anything you like but in reality the repository  [LINK]is just this page.
+So on the 28th February, I created a simple page that acts as a "development log" which represents the stages of development of a project.
+The "project" can be anything you like but in reality, the repository [LINK](https://github.com/jg-digital-media/version_control_blog) is just this page.

 Let's get started.
 (I'll show all my working out on the way)

-Our starting point....
+This is our starting point.
+An HTML page with a simple table with rows that represent completed features or bug fixes.

 ```html
 <!DOCTYPE html>